lr42/gentle/README.md

     python3 gentle.py
     ````````````````````````````````

-A flower icon will appear in your taskbar, indicating that Gentle Break
+A flower icon will appear in your task bar, indicating that Gentle Break
 Reminder is running.
 In about every 12 minutes, a colorful box will pop
 up on the screen reminding you to take either a short break (to look
 away from the screen) or a long break (to get away from the computer and
-strech your legs).
+stretch your legs).
 (The times and breaks will be customizable in the
 very near future.)